Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Introduction

 \end{itemize}

 \end{theorem}

-As we describe in Appendix B, it should be possible to extend these calculations in the real quadratic case (Theorem \ref{sums} (ii)) to derive an affirmative answer to the conjecture posed implicitly in Bruinier-Ono \cite[Theorem 1.1 (2)]{BO}, relating Fourier coefficients of the holomorphic part of the vector-valued Shimura lift to the nonvanishing central derivative values of the real quadratic twisted $L$-function.
-We speculate that such relations via Green's functions along CM cycles or geodesics to singular moduli should be possible to establish for Hilbert Maass cusp forms in the setup of signature $(2,2)$ described in Theorem \ref{sums} and Theorem \ref{Rankin-Selberg} above; see Conjecture \ref{metatrace2}.
-We plan to return to this in a subsequent work, however describe it here as it fits organically into the topic of proving the formula of Gross-Zagier (Theorem \ref{Gross-Zagier}) via sums of automorphic Green's functions along CM cycles of spin Shimura varieties.
+As we describe in Appendix B, it should be possible to extend these calculations in the real quadratic case (ii) to derive an affirmative answer to the question posed in Bruinier-Ono \cite[Remark 4]{BO}, relating Fourier coefficients of the holomorphic part of the vector-valued Shimura lift to the nonvanishing central derivative values of the real quadratic twisted $L$-function.
+We also speculate that such relations should appear more generally in the Hilbert case (Conjecture \ref{metatrace2}).